-- (3) If the theft was from the person of another, increase by 2 levels. - (4) If the offense involved more than minimal planning, increase by 2 levels. - (5) If undelivered United States mail was taken, and the offense level as determined above is less than level 6, increase to level 6. - (6) If the offense involved an organized scheme to steal vehicles or vehicle parts, and the offense level as determined above is less than level 14, increase to level 14.
+- (3) If the theft was from the person of another, increase by 2 levels. - (4) If undelivered United States mail was taken, and the offense level as determined above is less than level 6, increase to level 6. - (5) If the offense involved more than minimal planning, increase by 2 levels. - (6) If the offense involved an organized scheme to steal vehicles or vehicle parts, and the offense level as determined above is less than level 14, increase to level 14. - (7) If the offense substantially jeopardized the safety and soundness of a financial institution, increase by 4 levels.
+If the resulting offense level is less than level 24, increase to level 24.

 Statutory Provisions: 18 U.S.C. §§ 641, 656, 657, 659, 1702, 1708, 2113(b), 2312, 2317.
+For additional statutory provision(s), see Appendix A (Statutory Index).

-- 1. "More than minimal planning" and "firearm" are defined in the Commentary to \$1B1.1 (Application Instructions).
-"Destructive device" is defined in the Commentary to \$2K1.4 (Arson; Property Damage by Use of Explosives). - 2.
+- 1. "More than minimal planning," "firearm," and "destructive device" are defined in the Commentary to \$1B1.1 (Application Instructions). - 2.
 "Loss" means the value of the property taken, damaged, or destroyed.
 Ordinarily, when property is taken or destroyed the loss is the fair market value of the particular property at issue.
 Where the market value is difficult to ascertain or inadequate to measure harm to the victim, the court may measure loss in some other way, such as reasonable replacement cost to the victim.
 When property is damaged, the loss is the cost of repairs, not to exceed the loss had the property been destroyed.
-In cases of partially completed conduct, the loss is to be determined in accordance with the provisions of §2X1.1 (Attempt, Solicitation, or Conspiracy).
+In cases of partially completed conduct, the loss is to be determined in accordance with the provisions of \$2X1.1 (Attempt, Solicitation, or Conspiracy).
 E.g., in the case of the theft of a government check or money order, loss refers to the loss that would have occurred if the check or money order had been cashed.
 Similarly, if a defendant is apprehended in the process of taking a vehicle, the loss refers to the value of the vehicle even if the vehicle is recovered immediately. - 3.
 The loss need not be determined with precision, and may be inferred from any reasonably reliable information available, including the scope of the operation. - 4.
 The loss includes any unauthorized charges made with stolen credit cards, but in no event less than \$100 per card.
 See Commentary to \$\$2X1.1 (Attempts) and 2F1.1 (Fraud). - 5.
 Controlled substances should be valued at their estimated street value. - 6.
 "Undelivered United States mail" means mail that has not actually been received by the addressee or his agent (e.g., it includes mail that is in the addressee's mail box). - 7.
 "From the person of another" refers to property, taken without the use of force, that was being held by another person or was within arms' reach.
-Examples include pick-pocketing or nonforcible purse-snatching, such as the theft of a purse from a shopping cart. - 8.
-Subsection (b)(6), referring to an "organized scheme to steal vehicles or vehicle parts," provides an alternative minimum measure of loss in the case of an ongoing, sophisticated operation such as an auto theft ring or "chop shop."
-"Vehicles" refers to all forms of vehicles, including aircraft and watercraft.
+Examples include pick-pocketing or non-forcible purse-snatching, such as the theft of a purse from a shopping cart.